Howling: New Moon Rising: Synopsis

 Meanwhile, Ted begins to mingle with the local townsfolk, secretly recording his own enigmatic agendas into a tape recorder in his hotel room, and the townsfolk begin to suspect Ted is the one behind these sudden killings.
-Father John and the detective interview a local woman, Marie Adams, who had, years earlier, narrowly survived a werewolf attack in the town of Draco.
+Father John and the detective interview a local woman, Marie Adams, who had, years earlier, narrowly survived a werewolf attack in the town of Drago.
 Marie is later killed by the werewolf.
 Father John and the detective learn that, three years ago, a castle in Budapest, Hungary, had burned down.
 This came directly after an entire group of people was killed there.
 Father John claims that three years is how long it takes for a werewolf to fully mature and develop new abilities.

 The town is now fully against Ted.
 Ted attempts to flee town when a local woman, Cheryl, gives him a ride.
 That night, at her home, "Cheryl" reveals herself to be the real werewolf, and that her real name is Marylou Summers, and the body in the desert was the real Cheryl.
 She reveals that she was the one behind the castle massacre three years prior.
 Marylou announces her intent to kill Ted and frame him as the werewolf, then leave town to start over.
 She attempts to kill Ted with a shotgun, only to realize it has been loaded with blanks.
 Ted and the detective had set her up.
 Marylou transforms into her werewolf form and attempts to escape, only to be shot to death by a mob of the townsfolk who were outside waiting.
 With the whole situation behind them, Ted returns to the bar with the rest of the townsfolk and they have a dance as a way to apologize for accusing him of being the werewolf.
 Ted takes the mic and sings a song for everybody, ad-libbing some lines about werewolves into the song.